 What to Know About Requesting Drug Tests

 If you are thinking about making a motion for your divorcing spouse to undergo drug testing during your child custody case, it’s important to remember that the court will likely order that you undergo testing, as well.
 The court will probably decree that both spouses must share the costs of testing.

 If you submitted a declaration to the court about your spouse’s drug or alcohol abuse, you must be sure to include every known incident of such behavior that you or others have personally witnessed.
 You cannot cite the apparent presence of substance abuse as evidence, so changes in your spouse’s behavior or the appearance of drug use do not count as actual evidence.

 Remember, the court must act in your child’s best interest.
 Although drug or alcohol use on its own is not enough cause to restrict custody, judges typically find any substance use – even casual, occasional use – to be detrimental to the well-being of the children.
 Substance abuse often leads to bad parenting decisions or worse, so the court must acknowledge this in its ruling.

-Speak with a divorce attorney as soon as possible if you are unsure whether you have justifiable grounds to seek a drug or alcohol test for your divorcing spouse.
+Speak with a Los Angeles family lawyer as soon as possible if you are unsure whether you have justifiable grounds to seek a drug or alcohol test for your divorcing spouse.
 It is best to connect with an attorney as soon as you and your spouse decide to divorce.
 A qualified family law attorney will help navigate your child custody case and assist you in determining the best way to approach drug and alcohol testing on either side of the table.